-Last month, R&B singer Ne-Yo released his new single “Good Man” off his upcoming album with the same name that’s going to be released in June.
-In an interview with EBONY, the crooner spoke about his new music, being monogamous and learning from his mistakes.
+Last month, R&B singer Ne-Yo released a new single, “Good Man,” from his upcoming album of the same name that releases in June.
+In an exclusive interview with EBONY, the crooner spoke about his new music, being monogamous and learning from his mistakes.

 EBONY: Why did you name your upcoming album Good Man?

 Ne-Yo: I named the album Good Man because this album is kind of a snapshot of where I am now in my life.
 I am currently 38 years old, happily married for two years, I have three children and one on the way.
 My priorities have changed.
 This album is kind of a lead by example in regards to what it is to be a good husband to your wife, a good boyfriend to your girlfriend, a good brother to your brother and just a good guy to the world.

 You know just what it is to genuinely give a damn about someone else’s well-being other than your own.
 Other than just you and yourself.

 I feel like we’re right on time with this album because, you know, with sexual harassment case[s] here and rape charge[s] there, I feel like it is time for us as men to be reminded what it is that we’re supposed to do in regard to these women and how we’re supposed to respect them and treat them.